Raising Baby Chicks – What To Feed Them & How To Care For Them

-If your wondering if your chicks are warm enough and ready to go outside, have a quick read of this simple guide here beforemaking your decision.
+If you’re wondering if your chicks are warm enough and ready to go outside, have a quick read of this simple guide here before making your decision.

 Warning Signs That Your Chicks Are Too Hot…

 Are they drinking their water fast?
 Do they seem to stand away from each other, and away from the heat source?
-Do they seem to be ‘panting’ with there beaks open?
-It’s likely that your brooder is too warm, reduce the temperature or get a bigger brooder.
+Do they seem to be ‘panting’ with their beaks open?
+It’s likely that the brooder temperature is too warm.
+You can either reduce the temperature or get a bigger brooder.

 Warning Signs That Your Chicks Are Too Cold…

 Are your chicks huddled together under the heat source?
-If so they may be cold; increase the heat by lowering your lamp, adding another lamp of getting a smaller brooder.
+If so they may be cold; increase the heat by lowering your lamp, adding another lamp, or getting a smaller brooder.